lighthouse on top of cliff

 By accepting success without guilt, you show everyone around you that they, too, are worthy of the same success.

 The world wants you to believe that your success was a private win.
 You were self-made.
 This is the root of the guilt.
-If your success is not with the help of others, it’s very easy to pretend that your neighbor had no part of it, thus looking down on them.
+If your success is not due to the help of others, it’s very easy to pretend your neighbor had no part in it, thus looking down on them.

 The idea isn’t to inspire, but to give people a clear example that their situation isn’t a permanent sentence.